ucsd-ets/datahub-example-notebook/README.md

 1. Follow the file at `.github/workflows/docker.yml`.
 Notice here the `.github` will be a hidden directory, which can be hidden graphically on Windows if you don't have that setting enabled.
 This workflow uses a [standard action](https://docs.github.com/en/packages/managing-github-packages-using-github-actions-workflows/publishing-and-installing-a-package-with-github-actions) for building and pushing Docker images to GHCR

-2. At the action `Extra Docker metadata`, change the tag on `line 69` to the tag of your choosing (see [here](https://github.com/docker/metadata-action#tags-input) for all `tags` options).
-For this example, the image and tag will render to `ghcr.io/ucsd-ets/datahub-example-notebook:test`.
+*Note: this action will create a Docker tag based off the Git branch name, e.g., the "main" branch will create a Docker image:tag as `ghcr.io/ucsd-ets/datahub-example-notebook:main`*

-3. Leave the rest of the content as is.
+2. Leave the rest of the content as is.
 You will find that it contains all the necessary steps in Option 1.
 If you are feeling confident, add more steps to augment the workflow.

-4. Commit and push the changes to GitHub.
+3. Commit and push the changes to GitHub.
 In the "Actions" tab, there will be a new workflow and under there, you can check the progress and output.

-5. The triggers for this workflow are narrowly defined.
+4. The triggers for this workflow are narrowly defined.
 It will only run if any of `["requirements.txt", "Dockerfile", ".github/workflows/main.yml"]` is changed in the `main` or `master` branch.
 Feel free to modify this behavior.

-6. If your Github action was successful, you'll see a newly created package under [Packages](https://github.com/orgs/ucsd-ets/packages?repo_name=datahub-example-notebook)
+5. If your Github action was successful, you'll see a newly created package under [Packages](https://github.com/orgs/ucsd-ets/packages?repo_name=datahub-example-notebook)

 For more information, check out the syntax for Github Actions and relevant documentation, [here](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions).